Molly Ellen Miriam Petavel Hardinge

-Molly Hardinge, a pianist, was a well-known Seventh-day Adventist author, educator, missionary, and musician.
-She and her husband, Leslie,would live and teach in Europe, the U.S., and the Far East.
+Ellen M. Hardinge, a pianist, was a well-known Seventh-day Adventist author, educator, missionary, and musician.
+She and her husband, Leslie, lived and taught in Europe, the U.S., and the Far East.

 While attending SC, she worked at Stanborough Press and, following graduation, taught piano and speech at the school.
-In 1935, she married Leslie Hardinge, who had been born in Calcutta, India, had attended SC from 1930 to 1933, and was quickly becoming a highly regarded Adventist evangelist and minister in Great Britain.
+On September 3, 1935, she married Leslie Hardinge, who had been born in Calcutta, India, had attended SC from 1930 to 1933, and was quickly becoming a highly regarded Adventist evangelist and minister in Great Britain.
 He was ordained in 1938 because of his success in evangelism.

 In 1943, in the midst of World War II while residing in London, Molly wrote a series of columns in the church's primary magazine, the Review and Herald, about Bible games for children.
 These resumed in 1946 and continued through 1947.

-She and her husband immigrated to the U.S. in 1946, where he attended La Sierra College, now university, for a year and graduated with a bachelor's degree in 1947.
-That summer they moved to Lincoln, Nebraska, where he taught in the religion department for three years before accepting a position at Washington Missionary College in Washington, D.C.
+She and her husband emigrated to the U.S. in 1946, where he attended La Sierra College, now University, for a year and graduated with a bachelor's degree in 1947.
+That summer they moved to Lincoln, Nebraska, where he taught in the religion department for three years before accepting a position at Washington Missionary College, now Washington Adventist University, in Washington, D.C.
 Because of her earlier writing in the RH, she was approached in 1948 by Eric B. Hare to prepare quarterly Sabbath School lessons for juniors.
 From then until 1970, she prepared 88 quarterlies.